GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/projections.rst

      - Description
    * - Layer name
      - ``<name>``
-     - The layer as known to the WMS.
-For example, in GeoServer, this would be ``namespace:layername``.
+     - The layer name as published by GeoWebCache.
+It can be the same name as known to the WMS (for example, in GeoServer, this would be ``namespace:layername``) or not.
    * - Name of projection
      - ``<gridSetName>``
      - The projection name as referenced in the layer definition (in this example, ``EPSG:2236``)